When using the WordPress REST API, it might be needed to hide some WP REST API links from the page source to the outside world. Here’s how to do that.

 Bonus: Clear the WP-JSON index

-If you have the WP REST API active, and don’t want people to see what endpoints are available, use below code.
+If you have the WP REST API active, and don’t want people to see what endpoints are available, use the code below.

 // Hide WP REST API JSON index